tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 ## Trustless transactions

-Schnorr signatures have been done in Tari Labs University (TLU), please have a look there for a more detailed explanation [5].
+Schnorr signatures have been done in Tari Labs University (TLU), please have a look [here](https://tari-labs.github.io/tari-university/cryptography/digital_signatures/introduction.html) for a more detailed explanation [7].

 Since Grin transactions are obscured by Pedersen Commitments, there is no prove that money was actually transferred.
 To solve this problem, we require the receiver to collaborate with the sender in building a transaction and more specifically the kernel signature [4].